Cat Care Routine: Tips for a Healthy, Happy, & Fabulous Cat

 Note: Looking to double-check an oral health product?
 Our veterinarians recommend referring to the Veterinary Oral Health Council’s list of accepted products for cats.
 For a more tailor-fit recommendation, ask our veterinarians during your pet’s next wellness exam!

-Along with a regular dental care regimen at home, annual dental exams and teeth cleaning for cats are vital.
+In any case, annual dental exams and teeth cleaning for cats are vital.
 Dental cleaning, done by a veterinarian, cleans and polishes teeth in a way that toothbrushing alone cannot do.
-Dental exams also spot dental problems early on, reducing the chances of tooth decay, tooth loss, and heart problems linked to periodontal disease.
+Meanwhile, dental exams assist in the early detection of cat dental problems, reducing the chances of severe tooth decay, tooth loss, and heart problems linked to periodontal disease.

 4. Regular Vet Checkups Once or Twice a Year